SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ### Dear Security Team,

-I'm writing to report a *potential security vulnerability* in the display of Consolidated CDA documents.
+I'm writing to report *potential security vulnerabilities* in the display of Consolidated CDA documents.
 To be clear, I haven't tested whether your EHR products are vulnerable to the issues below, but I have found that *these vulnerabilities affect some production EHR systems*, so I wanted to share this report with